mwerumuchai/mwerumuchai.github.io/README.md

 As time goes on, as I learn new stuff, I'll be able to integrate them in this project.

 ### Project-Setup-Instructions
-Install Atom
+1. Install Atom
-Knowledge in HTML and CSS
+2. Knowledge in HTML and CSS

+..* Link to my github pages